bamadesigner/rock-the-slackbot/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Added process to test webhook URL on settings page.
+* Added event-specific information to go with each filter.
+* Created rock_the_slackbot()->send_webhook_message() to make it easy for users to send simple, custom messages to Slack via webhook.
+* Updated the notification filters so they include the notification pieces, the slug of the notification event, and event specific information so you can make adjustments according to the event.
+* Fixed bug where filters weren't "inheriting" each other.
+* Added 'rock_the_slackbot_outgoing_webhook_payload' filter which allows you to change any payload sent to Slack in an outgoing webhook.
+* Fixed where the webhook URL wasn't being sent to the filters.
+* If you use send_notification() from the Rock_The_Slackbot_Notifications class, that class has been heavily changed.
+You can now use rock_the_slackbot()->send_webhook_message() to send a custom message.

 = 1.1.0 =
 * Rock The Slackbot is now multisite compatible!
 * Setup Slack notification when a plugin, theme, or core update is available - will need to enable